RSTR: Reducing SpatioTemporal Redundancy in Diffusion Transformers: RSTR

+Stage 1 achieves significant savings by eliminating unconditional forward passes at non-critical timesteps.
+However, the conditional forward passes at all timesteps still dominate the remaining computational cost.
+To fully realize the efficiency gains, we reduce this redundancy through feature caching.
+Yet as we show next, our variable guidance schedules from Stage 1 fundamentally challenge standard caching methods.

-\subsubsection{The Challenge of Caching with Variable Guidance}
+\subsection{The Challenge of Caching with Variable Guidance}

 The sparse guidance schedules discovered in {\em Stage 1} fundamentally challenge existing caching methods.
-Standard caching approaches such as ICC \citep{chen2025acceleratingdiffusiontransformerincrementcalibrated} assume that features between consecutive timesteps remain similar.
+Standard caching approaches such as ICC \citep{Chen_2025_CVPR} assume that features between consecutive timesteps remain similar.
 This assumption holds when guidance remains constant throughout denoising.
 However, our variable guidance patterns from {\em Stage 1} break this assumption, causing the incremental calibration in Equation \ref{equ: incremental calibration} to become less effective when correcting the larger feature differences introduced by changing guidance scales.

-As shown in Figure~\ref{fig:stage2_motivation}, when we apply variable guidance from {\em Stage 1} with naive caching, feature reconstruction errors increase significantly compared to constant CFG with the same caching method.
+As shown in Figure~\ref{fig:mixed_motivation}, when we apply variable guidance from {\em Stage 1} with naive caching, feature reconstruction errors increase significantly compared to constant CFG with the same caching method.
 The variable guidance causes higher MSE across all transformer blocks, with particularly severe degradation in deeper blocks.
 Since these elevated reconstruction errors accumulate through the network and degrade final image quality, which motivates us to explore the reason behind this.

-To address this challenge, we first need to understand how variable guidance affects the denoising process.
+\paragraph{Root Cause Analysis.} To understand the source of these elevated reconstruction errors, we analyze the denoising deviations introduced by variable guidance.
+We identify two primary scenarios that exceed standard calibration capacity.
 We consider two scenarios: when consecutive timesteps both use CFG but with different guidance scales, and when timesteps switch between using CFG and using only conditional prediction.
 Each scenario introduces distinct types of denoising fluctuations that degrade caching.

 \textit{Scenario 1: Both timesteps use CFG with different scales.} When both $w_t^* > \tau$ and $w_{t-1}^* > \tau$, the denoising process deviates by:

 where $\bar{\alpha}_t$ is the cumulative noise schedule coefficient.
 This deviation grows with the guidance difference $(w_{t-1}^* - w_t^*)$ and the gap between conditional and unconditional predictions.